I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_phy_configuration_packet.md

 ## Members

+`PCP_Phys_ID`

+Specifies the node address of the root.
+This member contains bits 0-5 of byte 0 of the packet.

+`PCP_Packet_ID`

+This member must be PHY_PACKET_ID_CONFIGURATION to indicate it is a PHY configuration packet.
+This member contains bits 6-7 of byte 0 of the packet.

+`PCP_Gap_Count`

+If the <b>PCP_Set_Gap_Count</b> bit is set, the PHY register gap_count field is set to this value.
+This member contains bits 0-5 of byte 1 of the packet.

+`PCP_Set_Gap_Count`

+If this bit is set, the PHY register gap_count field is set to <b>PCP_Gap_Count</b>.
+This member contains bit 6 of byte 1 of the packet.

 `PCP_Force_Root`

 If set, the caller becomes the root node.
 This member contains bit 7 of byte 1 of the packet.

-`PCP_Gap_Count`

-If the <b>PCP_Set_Gap_Count</b> bit is set, the PHY register gap_count field is set to this value.
-This member contains bits 0-5 of byte 1 of the packet.

-`PCP_Inverse`

-Specifies the logical inverse of the first quadlet of the packet.

-`PCP_Packet_ID`

-This member must be PHY_PACKET_ID_CONFIGURATION to indicate it is a PHY configuration packet.
-This member contains bits 6-7 of byte 0 of the packet.

-`PCP_Phys_ID`

-Specifies the node address of the root.
-This member contains bits 0-5 of byte 0 of the packet.

 `PCP_Reserved1`